bepu/bepuphysics2/Documentation/GettingStarted.md

 Statics are similar to bodies but don't have velocity, inertia, or activity states.
 They're just immobile collidable shapes, ideal for level geometry.

-Statics are computationally cheap ([and will get even cheaper](https://github.com/bepu/bepuphysics2/issues/7)).
+Statics are computationally cheap.
 Feel free to have thousands of them.

 To create a static object, pass a `StaticDescription` to `Simulation.Statics.Add`.